South Korea–Taiwan relations: Taiwan admission into APEC and participation in OECD

 The ROK government acted as the interlocutor and supported Taipei's admission into Asia-Pacific Economic Cooperation (APEC) in 1991.
 Republic of Korea altered the nature of political acronym of Member States to Member Economies in APEC to make APEC formally a Trans-Pacific Economic Forum.
 Personnel of Taipei's Ministry of Foreign Affairs are forbidden to participate in the APEC, but the Minister of Economic Affairs of Republic of China, a special envoy appointed by the President of Republic of China and business representatives from Republic of China that publicly, can attend annual APEC Meetings under the name of Chinese Taipei.
 Taipei can also host non-ministerial APEC consortiums and workshops concerning topics in which Taiwan has specific strengths, such as technology and small and medium enterprise.
 These consortia and workshops are intended to address only success on economics and business-related issues with other APEC Member Economies.
 Taiwan's participation in APEC is supported by the United States and accepted by People's Republic of China.
 The APEC Business Travel Card (ATBC) scheme applies to business travelers to and from Taiwan.
 South Korea also supported Taiwan's initial participation in OECD and subsequent activities.

-Re-establishing non-official relations
+Non-official relations

 The Republic of Korea re-established non-official relations with the Republic of China in 1993, interchangeably and reciprocally as Korean Mission in Taipei and Taipei Mission in Korea.
 Taipei Mission in Korea, Busan Office is located in the southern region of ROK.
 Since 1993, there is a significant trade volume between the two nations.
 Two countries have mutually extended to 90 days of stay with the exemption of visa for visitors from July 1, 2012.
 The 19th Seoul-Taipei forum was held on October 13, 2010.

+In 2019, Taiwan invested US$220 million in South Korea while South Korea invested US$37 million in Taiwan.

-In 2022 South Korea and Taiwan signed an agreement to recognize each other's drivers licenses.
+In 2022 South Korea and Taiwan signed an agreement to recognize each other's drivers licenses.In an April 2023 interview, President Yoon Suk Yeol of South Korea said increased tensions around Taiwan were due to attempts to change the status quo by force, and he opposed such a change.